Lalicat Browser vs GoLogin: Honest Review 2025

 Lalicat Browser

 Becoming a Lalicat user requires you to download its Windows software.
 As far as we can tell, there’s no way to sign up via its website.
-However, you’ll see a registration form the first time you launch Lalicat.
+However, you’ll see a registration form the first time you launch Lalicat browser.

 Input your e-mail address, create a password, and you’re ready.
 Aside from that, you can also create an account using your mobile phone number.